avramadam/clicky-game/README.md

 # Clicky Game

 ## Overview
 This is a simple but addictive (and serverless) memory game built using React.
-It relies and CSS animations and the app's state to shuffle around the images available for clicking.
+It relies on CSS animations and the app's state to shuffle around the images available for clicking.

 See a live example here: [https://github.com/avramadam/clicky-game](https://github.com/avramadam/clicky-game).
 Please enjoy!